-The future continues to look bright for Domino's as well.
-Millions of dollars’ worth of pizza sales up for grabs as flailing pizza brands like Papa John’s struggle to get their act together.
-In a world where convenience and instant gratification rule the consumer market, the Michigan-based company continues to dominate its niche.
+The future looks bright for Domino's and likeminded digital-first food vendors.
+As flailing brands like Papa John’s struggle to get their act together, the Michigan-based company continues to reign supreme in a world where convenience and instant gratification rule the consumer landscape.

 How did they pull off such an amazing turnaround?
-The answer starts and ends with a commitment to the latest tech tools and an agile change management framework that allowed them to build the best possible ITSM strategy.
-With their foundation in place, the company is primed for many more years of success in the digital culinary marketplace.
+The answer starts with a a truly agile change management framework that enabled them to build the best possible ITSM strategy.
+With those pillars in place, the company is primed for many more years of culinary industry success.

 Stop me if you’ve heard this one before: The first step in solving any problem is to recognize that there is one.

 Most companies would relegate those realizations to board room meetings and hushed water cooler conversation, especially where it concerns how their ITSM best practices may be falling short.
 Not Domino's.
 They actually made their IT reckoning a public affair.

 They company produced long-form online ads and shortened TV versions that admitted they had been delivering a subpar product to consumers for some time.
 It’s a bold move and one that could’ve easily backfired if they hadn’t committed to widespread organizational change.

 This meant not only coming up with a new pizza recipe, which they did, but really starting over in terms of meeting their customers’ needs from the moment they placed their order to the second one or several pies were delivered.

 The man responsible for spearheading this turnaround was CEO Patrick Doyle, who stepped down in 2018.
 It was one of the most successful leadership runs in the history of modern business.